qijigithub/OOD-study-log/README.md

 Run DecoratorDemo.java
 The basic character are man and woman,but the basic character could be add the function from from CustomDec, WeaponDec, and SkillDec class respectively.
 The prerequisite is decorator implements the same interface or abstract class as the Character they are going to decorate.

+#### understanding
+* decorator should extend character for override function and use function. use parameter as parameter for special object with speciality.
+* add some new feature to a class, open to extension, close to modification

 ### 4.Command pattern：behavioral Pattern